openrr/urdf-viz/README.md

 ## Pre-requirements for build

+### Common

+You need [cmake](https://cmake.org/download/) to use assimp (mesh loader).
+It can be skipped if you use `--no-default-features`, but it will make it fail to show mesh files.

 ### On Linux

 If you have not installed ROS, you may need cmake, xorg-dev, glu to